 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

 Energy resources are essential for any society, be it one dependent on subsistence farming or an industrialised country.
 There are many different sources of energy, some well-known such as coal or petroleum, others less so, such as tides or the heat inside the Earth.
 Is nuclear power a salvation or a nightmare?
-This unit provides background information to each resource, so that you can assess them for yourself.
+This free course, Energy resources: An introduction to energy resources, provides background information to each, so that you can assess them for yourself.

 - Current section: An introduction to energy resources